ilastik/webilastik/README.md

 ## Workflows

 Workflows are a predefined collection of `Applets`.
 Ideally, workflows implement no logic; As much as possible, the `Applets` should be independant of external logic, so that they can be reused in multiple workflows.
-Interaction with a workflow should also be throu the applets, so in a `PixelClassificationWorkflow`, for example, adding lanes is done via the `PixelClassificationWorkflow.data_selection_applet: DataSelectionApplet` property, and not through some custom workflow method that would have to be re-implemented for every workflow.
+Interaction with a workflow should also be through the applets, so in a `PixelClassificationWorkflow`, for example, adding brush strokes is done via the `PixelClassificationWorkflow.brushing_applet : BrushingApplet` property, and not through some custom workflow method that would have to be re-implemented for every workflow.